vanshul01/Login-page/README.md

 PREREQUISITES AND TECHNOLOGIES USED:

+A Simple Registration Portal for a user that allow user to register and registered user to login using python-Django ,Model View template(MVT) frame work.
+In which POSTGRESQL is used  for database connectivity

 Visual Studio
 Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 Django